 I’m a postdoctoral researcher in the RAINBOW team of Inria Rennes.
 I conduct research on crowd simulation, under supervision of Julien Pettré.

 After my PhD, I continued in Utrecht as a scientific programmer and a lecturer.
 I have taught BSc and MSc courses on game programming, geometric algorithms, and crowd simulation.
-Also, I am the main author of the second edition of the book “Learning C# by Programming Games”, which is scheduled for release before the next academic year.
+Also, I am the main author of the second edition of the book “Learning C# by Programming Games”, which will be released soon.

 For a list of my publications, please visit my Google Scholar page.